 In light of changes in the external environment, including the establishment and amendment of law systems in and outside Japan and growing risks, we establish and revise regulations, bylaws and guidelines as appropriate.
-In FY2022, we established the Conflict of Interest Regulations.

 Compliance Training

 We systematically provide ongoing training to increase the awareness of compliance among all employees.
 In particular, in areas where business risks are high, such as bribery, corruption, and competition law violations, we conduct regular and repeated training for all parties involved in the Shinko Group to reduce risks.